 - Tyre – check air pressure.

-- Find a nice open space with no steep hills and not many people.
+Find a nice open space with no steep hills and no crowds.
+Our suggestions:

-- Meadowbank Netball Courts- bottom of Adelaide St, Meadowbank.
-It has bout 30 courts so lots of space & parking is plentiful.
+Meadowbank Netball Courts – bottom of Adelaide St, Meadowbank.
+It has about 30 courts so plenty of space and parking is plentiful.

 - To begin, rotate the pedals out of the way.